DOSP-5615-Team/Project1-Bitcoin-mining/README_Karthik_Rohith.md

 The workers receive a mining request with no upper limit on the number of coins to be mined in this problem.
 For bitcoin mining we launched 2\*number of logical processors per worker process/node using ```erlang:system_info(logical_processors_available) ```

-The work unit is 3 in size i.e, each spawned process mines 3 coins before exiting.
-A single worker (i) Produces/spawns random worker processes, (ii) Each of these performs SHA-256 encoding, (iii) Checks the encoded string for number of reading zeroes.
+The work unit is 3 in size i.e., each spawned process mines 3 coins before exiting.
+A single worker (i) Produces/spawns random worker processes, (ii) Each of these performs SHA-256 encoding, (iii) Each of these checks the encoded string for ‘k’ leading number of zeroes and sends it to the master if it meets the criteria.

 **The result of running your program for input 4**